DaultonTruett/C_plus_plus_Clock/README.md

-# Project for SNHU CS-205: Programming Languages
+# SNHU CS-205: Programming Languages

 # Summarize the project and what problem it was solving.